 Older Children & Adults: 5-10 ml

 Please submit copies of family history information along with the sample.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - Rothmund-Thomson Syndrome: RECQL4 Gene Deletion/Duplication (RH) is available for those individuals in whom sequence analysis is negative.